IsaacHowell1/Experiments/Experiments/Biology/Animal Cognition.md

 1. What is intelligence?
-2. How do we test human intelligence? - IQ tests (more info below), school exams
+2. How do we test human intelligence? - IQ tests (more info below), school exams Kids often bring up IQ as their 'go to' for intelligence in humans.
+Acknowledging the issues with IQ is important but often challenging to explain, and analogies are often useful.
+Describe IQ as analagous to a 100m race - it can show something but also is far from comprehensive when representing a person's fitness ('is the best football/rugby/basketball player the one with the best 100m time?').
+Encourage the idea intelligence is multifaceted even within humans

 3. Obviously we can't give animals these tests so what kind of tests might we use to test their intelligence?  - Mazes, puzzles, memory tests